skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 > I really advised them against this.
 In-game it made sense, although
 > out-of-game it would split our time and make the game a great deal
 > less fun.
-It would confuse me trying to keep track of dates & events
+It would confuse me trying to keep track of dates and
-> for two separate concurrent groups.
-Over a day or two this wouldn't
+> events for two separate concurrent groups.
+Over a day or two this
-> be a problem, but they were talking about parting ways and meeting
+> wouldn't be a problem, but they were talking about parting ways and
-> back at this spot in two weeks (in-game time).
-That was going to
+> meeting back at this spot in two weeks (in-game time).
+That was
-> span multiple sessions and cause all sorts of headaches.
+> going to span multiple sessions and cause all sorts of headaches.
 >
 > This is one of those situations where reasoning had to give way for
-> the sake of keeping the game fun & manageable.
+> the sake of keeping the game fun and manageable.

 They decide to stay together for now and ride south to the next town.
 They recall that Noreeno said they would find Endo in one of the towns